Projective characterization of higher-order quantum transformations: Superoperator projectors

+As a consequence, this is an algebra of idempotent elements equipped with a partial ordering $\subseteq$ that have a common greatest element $\mathcal{I}$ and a common least element $\mathcal{D}$.
+Moreover, the intersection and union of any two elements $\Proj{}{},\Proj{'}{}$ are uniquely defined elements of the algebra.
+It is direct to check that the following property holds

+and so does the analog with $\Proj{'}{}$.
+In other words, the algebra has a lattice structure (which directly comes from the lattice structure of subspace inclusions; see e.g., Ref. \cite{Roman2008}).

-Although referring to the cap and cup as `multiplication' and `addition' provides an intuitive meaning to the operands, in the following we will call them respectively `additive disjunction and conjunction'.
-This choice is made in order to avoid an ambiguity with the multiplicative conjunction and disjunction that will be introduced in a next section.
+\paragraph*{Remark.}Although referring to the cap and cup as `multiplication' and `addition' provides an intuitive meaning to the connectors, in the following we will call them respectively `additive disjunction and conjunction'.
+This choice is made in order to avoid ambiguity with the multiplicative conjunction and disjunction that will be introduced in a next section.